 These are a few examples of the treatments Dr. Madala uses to relieve your lower back pain:

 The platelets in PRP release growth factors that promote healing, reduce inflammation, and trigger the production of new cells needed to heal your back.

 After determining the spinal nerves causing your pain, Dr. Madala injects a mixture containing a steroid and an anesthetic into the epidural space.
 This allows the medication to flow around the nerves, relieving your pain as the steroid significantly reduces inflammation and the anesthetic blocks nerve signals.

 This is similar to an epidural steroid injection, except that Dr. Madala injects the corticosteroid at the nerve root causing your pain.
 An anesthetic may also be injected along with a steroid.

 When safe radio-frequency energy is applied to specific nerves, they stop sending pain signals to the brain.
 When your brain doesn’t get the nerve signal, you don’t feel the pain.

-To learn more about the pain-relieving treatments available at Pain Consultants of Michigan, call 989-752-1900 or have your physician refer you to our office.
+To learn more about the pain-relieving treatments available at Pain Consultants of Michigan/ A & R Therapies, call 989-752-1900 or have your physician refer you to our office.